noahp/mbta-rail-static/README.md

 - solve insane js CORS silliness so API key works
-- reduce the API requests by instead parsing more JSON blobs after fetching instead of relying on API calls
+- reduce the API requests by instead parsing more JSON blobs after fetching instead of relying on API calls. can probably do ~ 2 total API requests to refresh the final "route + stop + direction" page: `/schedules` + `/predictions`.
+I think all the data is in there, so just filtering by route + direction should give enough JSON to populate each `stop`

 I also don't have the "platform" stuff figured out :( TODO.